 What Information Does the Closing Disclosure Include?

-A Closing Disclosure, sometimes called a settlement statement, summarizes all funds the buyer and seller receive at closing, and all funds the buyer and the seller pay at closing.
+A Closing Disclosure, sometimes called a settlement statement, summarizes all funds the buyer and seller receive and pay at closing.
 This includes several expenses associated with a real estate transaction, such as:

 If your transaction involves a federally insured loan, the Real Estate Settlement Procedures Act (RESPA) requires that this information be disclosed on a Seller Disclosure or a Buyer Disclosure form for each party.

-- The buyer/borrower form summarizes all funds received and expenses paid on your behalf.
-It also contains information regarding your loan, such as the interest rate and the lending institution.
+The Buyer Disclosure form summarizes all funds received and expenses paid on behalf of the buyer.
+It also contains important loan details, such as the interest rate and the lending institution.

 What Documents Will I Sign at Settlement?